 Inhalation: Specified substance(s): Manganese Overexposure to manganese fumes may affect the brain and central nervous system, resulting in poor coordination, difficulty speaking, and arm or leg tremor.
 This condition can be irreversible.
-Nickel Nickel and its compounds are on the IARC and NTP lists as posing respiratory cancer risk, and are skin sensitizers with symptoms ranging from slight itch to severe dermatitis.

 Additional toxicological Information under the conditions of use: